ugrewer/APSIM_RotationTraining/docs/flexible cropping sequences.rst

     as this will make it easier to follow along.
     </p>
     At this stage, we can also add descriptive names to the transitions within the bubble chart.
-    Here, we chose to be quite verbose with the transition names, to avoid any confusion later on.
-    The downside is that this looks a bit cluttered within the bubble chart.
-    However, since we already have a good conceptual understanding of the cropping sequence, we are unlikely to spend too much time looking at the bubble chart from now on.
-    Instead, when referencing the name of specific transitions, a clear and unambiguous naming convention will come in handy.
+    When referencing the name of specific transitions, a clear and unambiguous naming convention will avoid any confusion later on.
    </p>

    <img src="_static/APSIMscreenshot_BubbleChart_flexible_withTransitionNames.png" alt="APSIMscreenshot_BubbleChart_flexible_withTransitionNames" width="80%">